ParallelMaths/parallel/pages/10-42-zero-knowledge-proofs.md

 We can therefore conclude that the last digit of `17^2 + 19^2 + 23^2 + 29^2` is 0.

 Hence, given that one of the options is correct, we can deduce that `17^2 + 19^2 + 23^2 + 29^2 = 2020`.

-Note: We see from this question that 2020 is the sum of the squares of four consecutive prime numbers.

-Integers of this form are naturally quite rare.

-However it was proved in 1770 by Joseph-Louis Lagrange that every positive integer is the sum of at most four squares of positive integers.

-The proof of this theorem is not easy.
 :::

 <!--- 2020 (8.4) --->